RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/replacing-node.md

 1. If the new node has insufficient memory, you are prompted to add a different node - one with sufficient memory.

+    {{< note >}}
-**Note**: If there is a faulty node in the cluster to which you are adding a node, RS enforces using the new node to replace the faulty one.
+- If there is a faulty node in the cluster to which you are adding a node,
+- RS enforces using the new node to replace the faulty one.

-**Note**: If you are using the DNS NS record based connection approach, the [DNS records must be updated]({{< relref "/rs/installing-upgrading/configuring/cluster-dns/_index.md" >}}) each time a node is added or replaced.
+- If you are using the DNS NS record based connection approach, the [DNS records must be updated]({{< relref "/rs/installing-upgrading/configuring/cluster-dns/_index.md" >}}) each time a node is added or replaced.
+    {{< /note >}}